flexera-public/policy_templates/cost/scheduled_reports/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email list* - Email addresses of the recipients you wish to notify
-- *Billing Center List* - List of top level Billing Center names you want to report on.
+- *Billing Center List* - List of top-level Billing Center names you want to report on.
 Names must be exactly as shown in Optima.
-Leave the field blank to report on all top level Billing Centers.
+Leave the field blank to report on all top-level Billing Centers.
 - *Cost Metric* - See Cost Metrics above for details on selection.
 - *Graph Dimension* - The cost dimension to break out the cost data in the embedded bar chart image
-- *Date Range - Select the previous range to display in the chart
+- *Date Range* - Select the previous range to display in the chart
-- *Billing Term - Select term to display in the chart
+- *Billing Term* - Select term to display in the chart

 ## Policy Actions